bamthomas/domopyc/README.md

 # Description

 Here are some python scripts running with Current Cost sensor (http://www.currentcost.com/) for :
-- sending power data from holiday home to your NAS at home on a quarter hour basis
+- sending power data (average on a quarter hour basis) once a day from holiday home to your NAS at home
 - "debugging" locally what consummes the more power

 The data are read from serial XML input according to the specification http://www.currentcost.com/cc128/xml.htm